keyword - intervention

 CitySoundResearcher is a research month in which I develop a series of listening strategies for specific locations in the city of Köln.
 The city serves as laboratory for my soundwalks and interventions.
 Perhaps an exploration on the wild side, CitySoundResearch may also survey sound locations or serve as a deep collective listening experience.
 3>29 Nov 2011.
 Click here for more info about dates and meeting points.

-Soundstorming is an exploration that invites participants to develop site specific interventions in the outdoor space.
-Echoing the process of brainstorming, Soundstorming functions as a mobile playground for collective experiment with sound and listening.
+Soundstorming is an exploration that invites participants to develop site specific interventions.
+Echoing the process of brainstorming, the workshop functions as an informal exchange of collective experiment with sound and listening.

 Soundstorming begins with a semi-structured walk that interesects a certain area or territory.
-Soundstormers stop the walk and intervene sonically whenever they find a potentially interesting location, whether it is an abandoned building, a construction site, or a public area.
-The most important qualities that are considered when searching for a location are: 1) spatial structure and architectural elements 2) acoustic and sound sources 3) freedom of action and movement.
-The choice of the locations is also driven by curiosity and intuition.
+Participants stop the walk and start working whenever they find a potentially interesting location, whether it is an abandoned building, a construction site, or an area under transformation.
+The fundamental parameters for choosing where to stop relate to the spatial affordances of the place, its configuration, acoustic quality and the freedom of movement it provides.

-Soundstormers bring to the exploration their own technical equipment.
+Participants bring to the exploration their own technical equipment.
 Everything must be compact and easy to carry around.
-Bent electronics, small analog/digital sound instruments, portable speakers, megaphones, microphones, sound playback/recording devices, and found objects are some of the tools that can be used for developing interventions and situations.
+Bent electronics, small analog/digital sound instruments, sound generators, portable loudspeakers, megaphones, pre-recorded sounds, contact mics, sound playback/recording devices and found objects are some of the tools for developing interventions and situations.

-Besides being a direct exploratory method for fast prototyping of outdoor interventions, Soundstorming provides a context in which participants acquire emotional and practical knowledge about some of the most debated issues in contemporary spatial discourse.
-This includes: the production and reappropriation of space, the role of the context, the experience of the abandoned, and the act of trespassing.
+Besides being a direct exploratory attitude for fast prototyping of outdoor interventions, Soundstorming provides a context in which participants acquire emotional and practical knowledge about some of the most debated issues concerning the notion of place, the role of the context, the definition of private/public, the abandoned, the act of trespassing, the production and reappropriation of space.

 CONCEPTS from the workshop at STEIM, Amsterdam, 2012